 2.3 Ticagrelor

 Ticagrelor is an alternative thienopyridine derivative to clopidogrel.
 Ticagrelor was first evaluated in the 2015 PLATO trial (Platelet inhibition and patient Outcomes) which randomized patients with recent acute coronary syndrome (ACS) to either clopidogrel or ticagrelor with background aspirin 46.
-46This trial demonstrated superiority of ticagrelor over clopidogrel in the prevention of fatal and non-fatal cardiovascular events with ACS.
-In a post-hoc subgroup analysis of PAD patients47 the reduction in ischemic events with ticagrelor was consistent with the overall trial results however did not reach statistical significance.
+The primary outcome was a composite of death from vascular cases, MI, or stoke at 12 months.
+This had occurred in 9.8% of patients receiving ticagrelor as compared with 11.7% of those receiving clopidogrel (HR, 0.84; 95% CI, 0.77 to 0.92; P<0.001) 46.
+This trial demonstrated superiority of ticagrelor over clopidogrel in the prevention of fatal and non-fatal cardiovascular events with ACS.
+In a post-hoc subgroup analysis of 1,144 PAD patients in the PLATO trial there was no added benefit to dual therapy with ticagrelor and aspirin as compared to aspirin monotherapy (18% vs 20.6%, HR: 0.85 95% CI 0.64-1.11; P = 0.99) 47 the reduction in ischemic events with ticagrelor was consistent with the overall trial results however did not reach statistical significance.
+These findings raise the possibility of ticagrelor as a possible treatment for patients with PAD and coexisting CAD, although well-powered trials would be required to test this hypothesis.

 The ad-hoc analysis of the PLATO trial set the scene for the 2017 EUCLID trial (Examining Use of ticagrelor in Peripheral Arterial disease) 48.
 This was a randomized, blinded, double dummy trial comparing ticagrelor monotherapy vs clopidogrel monotherapy in 13,5885 patients with PAD.
 This demonstrated no significant difference between ticagrelor vs clopidogrel in the primary endpoint of cardiovascular death, MI, or ischemic stroke (10.6% vs 10.8%, HR, 1.02; 95% CI 0.92 to 1.13; P=0.65).